andreafioraldi/IDAngr/README.md

 2. During the debug create an instance of StateManager or StateShot
 3. Do things with angr
 4. Return to 2 or exit

+## GUI

+The idangr_gui.py script must be loaded during debugging.

+IDAngr adds a panel with a self explanatory interface.

+You can set find/avoid addresses and symbolic memory directly from the context menu in the IDA View.

 ## Api